codingk8/markdown_Memo/markdown_nodeSchool.md

 Add a quote from William Shakespeare's play Hamlet: "To be, or not to be, that is the question."

 And add an original author to the quote right on the next line after this quote.
 When you are done, verify your solution.
+(But it will render on the same line !)

 ## Here's the official solution in case you want to compare notes:

 _The result:_

 # Blockquotes
 > To be, or not to be, that is the question.
 > William Shakespeare

 _The Markdown:_

       # Blockquotes
       > To be, or not to be, that is the question.
-      > William Shakespeare
+William Shakespeare

 ## Neat!